 Replica count (horizontal scaling)

 The number of replicas (horizontal scaling) is specified by passing the --min-replica-count and --max-replica-count flags.
 Increasing the number of replicas will increase the maximum QPS the deployment can support.
-Setting --max-replica-count to be higher than --min-replica-count will enable automatic scaling between the two replica counts based on load (batch occupancy).
-The default value for --min-replica-count is 0.
-The default value for --max-replica-count is 1 if --min-replica-count=0, or the value of --min-replica-count otherwise.
-For example:
+The deployment will automatically scale based on server load.

 Customizing autoscaling behavior